benjaminsampica/bensampica.com/content/post/isazdodead/index.md

 {{< figure src="images/wiki.png" title="Wiki's sit at the repository level." lightbox="true" >}}

 ### The Pipeline / Workflow
 The Azure DevOps marketplace contains very few up-to-date tasks that simplify common tasks.
 As of November 2023, there are only 2241 extensions available on the marketplace - this includes _both_ extensions to Azure DevOps itself and also pipeline tasks.
+The majority of these have not been updated in the last two years.

 The built-in tasks for Azure DevOps are sorely lacking both in breadth and maintenance.
 There are a wide array of core tasks that have never made it past alpha, such as [AzureAppServiceManage@0](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/azure-app-service-manage-v0?view=azure-pipelines), [IISWebAppDeploymentOnMachineGroup@0](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/iisweb-app-deployment-on-machine-group-v0?view=azure-pipelines), and [SqlDacpacDeploymentOnMachineGroup@0](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/sql-dacpac-deployment-on-machine-group-v0?view=azure-pipelines).
 You can view all their tasks [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/?view=azure-pipelines).

-On the other hand, GitHub Marketplace has over 20,000 pipeline tasks alone, like the ability to [login to cloud providers](https://github.com/Azure/login), deploy [function applications](Azure/functions-action@v1.5.0), [web applications](https://github.com/Azure/webapps-deploy), and [infrastructure as code](https://github.com/Azure/arm-deploy).
+On the other hand, GitHub Marketplace has over 20,000 pipeline tasks alone, like the ability to [login to cloud providers](https://github.com/Azure/login), deploy [function applications](Azure/functions-action@v1.5.0),  .

 ### Creating & Managing Build Validation
 One of my biggest pet peeves with Azure DevOps is that [build validation is managed outside the repository](https://learn.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops&tabs=browser#configure-branch-policies) YAML file in Azure DevOps, which brings in the necessity for additional security permissions and controls to be in place.